anikdakua03/Many-In-One/README.md

 # Many-In-One
-It is a simple web application with all basic and some other exclusive functionalities.
+It is a simple web application with some basic and some other exclusive functionalities.